-I am Karthik Pattabiraman, an assistant professor of Electrical and Computer Engineering (ECE) at the University of British Columbia (UBC) in Vancouver, Canada, since January 2010.
-I received my PhD in Computer Science from the University of Illinois at Urbana-Champaign (UIUC), where I worked with Ravi Iyer and Zbigniew Kalbarczyk in the DEPEND research group from 2004 to 2009.
-I received an MS in Computer Science also from UIUC working with Dan Reed in the Pablo Group, from 2001 to 2004.
-I’ve also been a post-doctoral researcher at Microsoft Research (Redmond) working with Ben Zorn in the Research in Software Engineering (RiSE) group (in 2009).
+I am Karthik Pattabiraman, an associate professor of Electrical and Computer Engineering (ECE) at the University of British Columbia (UBC) in Vancouver, Canada (since 2010).
+I received my PhD in 2009 in Computer Science from the University of Illinois at Urbana-Champaign (UIUC), where I worked with Ravi Iyer and Zbigniew Kalbarczyk in the DEPEND research group.
+I received an MS in Computer Science also from UIUC in 2004, working with Dan Reed, and my B.Tech from Madras University, India, in 2001.
+Before joining UBC, I was a post-doctoral researcher at Microsoft Research (Redmond) working with Ben Zorn in the Research in Software Engineering (RiSE) group in 2009.

 Research Sponsors: Our research is generously supported by:

 - Natural Science and Engineering Research Council of Canada (NSERC)

 - Microsoft Research (MSR)